 When Richard Wagner was composing the Ring Cycle, he at one point intended for the operas to be performed three times in a purpose-built opera house.
 Afterward, all copies of the score and all the props were to be burned, along with the entire opera house.
 Obviously this did not happen.
 But it explainstheelaboratefinale...

-He also invoked this intentionally in some of his work, such as his designs in the 1930s to build a "teleforce" weapon capable of shooting down fleets of aircraft at 200 miles.
+He also invoked this intentionally in some of his work, as he was extremely paranoid, especially towards the end of his life.
 He said that his office had been ransacked during this time by persons unknown looking for notes or blueprints, but that they couldn't have gotten any because his plans had never been written down.
+Of course, the fact that so many governments and individuals were actually interested in anything he came up with, given that so many of his absurd-sounding ideas, like radio, actually worked its less crazy than it sounds.

 This story.
 A whole petrochemical factory of which nobody knew how it worked, why it was built that way, which processes it ran or how it was constructed.